Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Experimental Settings

 On all tasks, our SPN was a multi-layer perceptron architecture with a 64-unit middle layer, i.e., (sensory layer, middle processing layer, LIF, motor layer, LI), where the number of simulation time step $T'$ was $4$, the decay factor $g$ was $0.75$, the rest and reset potential $v_{rest}$ and $v_{reset}$ were both $0$, and the firing threshold $v_{th}$ was $0.5$.
 In our GA version, we set the number of generations $G$ to $100$, the number of individuals $N$ in each generation to $200$, the standard deviation $\sigma$ of perturbations to $0.01$, the ratio $\eta$ of truncation selection to $0.25$, and the connection score threshold $s_{th}$ to $0.5$.

 For a fair comparison, on all tasks, the DPN was set up with the same number of parameters and architecture as our SPN but with different neuron types, i.e., (sensory layer, middle processing layer, ReLU, motor layer, Tanh).
-It was optimized in conjunction with a deep value network by PPO~\cite{21} (one of the most general RL algorithms and the default RL algorithm at OpenAI).
+It was optimized in conjunction with a deep value network by PPO~\cite{schulman2017proximal} (one of the most general RL algorithms and the default RL algorithm at OpenAI).
 The architecture of the deep value network was (sensory layer, middle processing layer, ReLU, output layer), where the output layer with 1 unit estimated the value of the input observation.
-The PPO implementation and its hyper-parameter configurations were from OpenAI Spinning Up~\cite{64}.
-Our DPN baseline achieved similar or better performance than reported in the literature~\cite{21,65}.
-The hyper-parameter configurations and optimization process of PPO were shown in~\ref{ap1}.
+The PPO implementation and its hyper-parameter configurations were from OpenAI Spinning Up~\cite{SpinningUp2018}.
+Our DPN baseline achieved similar or better performance than reported in the literature~\cite{schulman2017proximal,kangin2019policy}.
+The detailed hyper-parameter configurations and optimization process of PPO were shown in Appendix.

-Due to recent concerns in reproducibility~\cite{66}, we used the original set of tasks from Gym~\cite{62} with no modifications to the reward or environment.
-We performed $10$ independent runs (with different random seeds) for all experiments.
-In GA, we ran each task for $100$ generations and evaluated each generation's ``elite'' sub-network with $10$ episodes, and reported the average return over $10$ runs.
-In PPO, following previous works~\cite{21,65}, we ran each task for $1e6$ steps and evaluated the final learned DPN with $10$ episodes, and reported the average return over $10$ runs as its performance level.
-All of the experiments were conducted on an AMD EPYC 7742 server.
+To address concerns regarding reproducibility~\cite{henderson2018deep}, we used the original set of tasks from Gym~\cite{brockman2016openai} without modifying the reward or environment.
+We conducted $10$ independent runs with different random seeds for all experiments.
+In GA, we ran each task for $100$ generations and evaluated the ``elite'' sub-network of each generation with $10$ episodes, reporting the average return over $10$ runs.
+In PPO, following previous works~\cite{schulman2017proximal,kangin2019policy}, we ran each task for $1e6$ steps and evaluated the final learned DPN with $10$ episodes, reporting the average return over $10$ runs as its performance level.
+All experiments were conducted on an AMD EPYC 7742 server.